"SKIMO" has become a new Olympic sport. Ken Fujikawa's dream beyond speed touring

 A new pastime called seal walking

-Climbing and sliding down the slopes of a ski resort.
-It's a relaxed activity that's part fun, part training, and part daily exercise.
+Climbing up the slopes of a ski resort and skiing down.
+It's a relaxed activity that's fun, training, and everyday exercise all in one.
 It's quite different from SKIMO.

-They are a multifunctional and excellent means of transportation that can also be used for walking and climbing.
-Beginners should not head straight to the snowy mountains.
+they're a versatile and excellent means of transportation that can be used for walking and climbing.
+Beginners can't just jump straight into the snowy mountains.

-I want the slopes to be a place where all kinds of skiers can practice, whether they are aiming for backcountry skiing or a Grade 1 certification."
+I want the slopes to be a place where all skiers, from those aiming for backcountry skiing to those aiming for a first-class ski certification, can practice."

-was a major move by Fujikawa, who has felt frustrated that skiing and speed touring have not taken root in Japan like they have in Europe.
+Fujikawa, who had felt frustrated that SKIMO and speed touring had not taken root in Japan like they have in Europe, took a major step forward.

-Here is the seal walking leaflet for Sapporo Bankei Ski Resort.
+Here is the skin walking leaflet for Sapporo Bankei Ski Resort.

-2) When climbing with several people, do not block the trail.
-(Do not climb outside of the designated route.)
+2) When climbing with several people, do not block the course.
+(Do not climb on routes other than the designated routes.)

-3) If you get tired, it is okay to turn back at any point.
-However, you should put on and take off your seals in a place that will not get in the way.
+3) If you get tired, it is OK to turn back from anywhere.
+However, put on and take off your skins in a place where you will not be in the way.

-4) When skiing, choose a trail that suits your ability!
-(Do not ski outside of the slope trails.)
+4) When skiing, choose a course that matches your skill level!
+(Do not ski on courses other than the designated slopes.)

-you need are skins and a drink.
-We wanted to increase the number of beginners, so we had instructors with ski school knowledge act as guides and got a variety of people involved.
-Skiers on the slopes wouldn't be able to do it if they were suddenly handed just the equipment.
-We
+need are skins and maybe a drink.
+We wanted to increase the number of beginners as much as possible, so we had instructors with experience in ski schools act as guides and involved a variety of people.
+If you suddenly hand down equipment to a regular skier, they can't do it, right?
+You

-don't need someone specialized like a guide; we just need someone who can teach them how to use the equipment and the basics of walking.
-An instructor can even ski down the slopes with beginners.
-If more ski resorts like this open up, I think the appeal of SKIMO will spread to a wider base."
+don't need someone like a specialist guide, you just need someone to teach you how to handle the equipment and the basics of walking.
+An instructor can ski down with a beginner, after all.
+If more ski resorts like this open up, I think the appeal of SKIMO will spread to a wider audience."

 When Fujikawa spoke about SKIMO, I sensed a hint of loneliness in every word he said, a sense of frustration that, even though backcountry skiing was booming in the ski and snowboard world, SKIMO was not well known among the average skier